rtroulak/streamRecordingAPI/README.md

 # streamRecordingAPI
-Init Commit RestAPI Flask Marsmallow SQLAlchemy
+Create a RestAPI using Flask, Marsmallow and SQLAlchemy

 Python Libraries to install: